Microhabitat (film): Plot

 The plot is woven around the life of Miso, a thirty something year old woman who is willing to give up her basic necessities of life in order to protect what she treasures the most: cigarettes, whiskey and her boyfriend.

 In 2015, Miso working as a housekeeper, finds her income barely enough to cover her expenses.
 When her landlord decides to increase the rent, she takes up more work to make ends meet.
 An increase in the price of cigarettes forces her to switch to a cheaper brand.
 Nonetheless, her calculations show her falling short of money by the end of the year.
 Pondering a bit over her main expenditures - rent, whiskey and cigarettes - she decides to do away with rent.
 She makes a list of her old band-mates, planning to stay with each of them for a while.

 First one refuses to accommodate her citing her high-pressure job as the reason.
 The next, Hyeon Jeong was a keyboard player and warmly welcomes Miso into her marital home.
 Hyeon's husband objects privately, claiming the surprise guest would be an inconvenience for his parents and the couple argue loudly enough for Miso to hear.
 Among other things, Hyeon confesses to Miso her diffidence in cooking for her in-laws, who had run a restaurant for thirty years and her anger at having to do all of housework.
 In the morning, Miso cooks for her friend and leaves.
-She calls on a guitarist (Woo Moon Gi) next.
-His parents are visibly elated and conspicuously hint at marriage to their son.
-After an uncomfortable night, she leaves and goes to the house of a drummer, Dae Yong, whom she had affectionately considered a younger brother.
+She goes to the house of a drummer, Dae Yong, whom she had affectionately considered a younger brother.
 Dae has a room to spare since his 8-month old marriage has just broken down.
 But Miso's boyfriend, who is staying at an all-male dormitory provided by his factory, expresses feelings of inadequacy at Miso having to stay with a male friend.
 Miso moves out, spending the night in a restaurant.
+She calls on a guitarist (Woo Moon Gi) next.
+His parents are visibly elated and conspicuously hint at marriage to their son.